TJeffrey237/CS386Project/reports/report11.md

 - Github Summary:

 Jackson
-- .
+- Completed a drawing puzzle so that the player can wipe down an object to solve puzzle
+- Created a test that automatically solves the drawing test and checks that it is working properly
+- Contributed to Deliverable 6
-- Github Summary:
+- Github Summary: 10 commits

 Richelle
 - Working to get the movement puzzle working.